dwightjack/vue-types/packages/docs/advanced/typescript.md

 </CodeExample>

-## Optional type constraint
+## Optional Type Constraint

-Some validators accepts an optional type argument to refine their TS typing.
+Some validators accept an optional type argument to refine their TypeScript typing.

 ### any<T = any>